-The images presented here show a comparison of observational analyses of three Western Boundary Currents, the Gulf Stream, Loop Current, and Kuroshio Current obtained from the Naval Oceanographic Office for the Gulf Stream (NAVOCEANO latest data set is available from the Ocean Prediction Center) and the the Naval Eastern Ocean Center (NAVEASTOCEANCEN) for the Loop Current and Kuroshio Current with the appropriate frontal location computed from the Global RTOFS model, overlaid on maps of the Global RTOFS Sea Surface Temperature, Sea Surface Height, Surface Currents, and the high resolution Real-Time Global Sea Surface Temperature analysis (RTG) product.
+The images presented here show a comparison of observational analyses of three Western Boundary Currents, the Gulf Stream, Loop Current, and Kuroshio Current obtained from the Naval Oceanographic Office for the Gulf Stream (NAVOCEANO latest data set is available from the Ocean Prediction Center) and the the Naval Eastern Ocean Center (NAVEASTOCEANCEN) (Mesick, et al, 1998) for the Loop Current and Kuroshio Current with the appropriate frontal location computed from the Global RTOFS model, overlaid on maps of the Global RTOFS Sea Surface Temperature, Sea Surface Height, and Surface Currents.

 Select a Valid Date by clicking on the small Calendar icon or the Date Field.
 The pop-up calendar will only show dates for which we have US Navy frontal analysis data.
 There may only be a single frontal system of the three with data, so you will have to click through the tabs to find it.